 There’s no proper visit to the capital of Andalusia without watching an authentic Flamenco show.

-Bizzare Metropol Parasol is a one-a-kind wooden structure made in the form of a giant mushroom.
+Bizzare Metropol Parasol is a one-of-a-kind wooden structure made in the form of a giant mushroom.

 Sunny Seville is well-known for its unbearable summer heat.
 Quirky Metropol Parsol was built to provide some shade in summer and to make some additional shaded parking places in Seville.

 Metropol Parasol is one of the largest wooded structures in the world, along with the Great Eastern Temple in Japan, Kizhi Pogost in Russia, and the Tillamook Air Museum in the USA.

 The panoramic terraces of the upper levels of Metropol Parasol provide unbeatable 360-degree sunset views of Seville.

-Admiring the views of Seville in a sunset from the top of the Metropol Parasol is one of the best things to do in Seville.
+Admiring the views of Seville in a sunset from the top of the Metropol Parasol is one of the best things to do in Seville, Spain.

 Plaza de toros de la Real Maestranza de Caballería de Sevilla is the iconic bullring in Seville.
 It is the second oldest bullring in Spain and a landmark of Seville.